Hybrid Testing

 Now, you can run your CAP service locally using the cloud service bindings:

-2. Bindings to Kubernetes: The credentials are downloaded from the service bindings and secrets of the Kubernetes cluster and namespace that were in the current context when cds bind was being called.
+cds bindwas called.
+This requires you to be logged in to the correct Cloud Foundry API endpoint. - Bindings to Kubernetes: The credentials are downloaded from the service bindings and secrets of the Kubernetes cluster and namespace that were in the current context when

 You can also resolve and display credentials using the cds env command: